A Commonwealth legal career can be highly rewarding, offering the opportunity to work across a broad range of subject matters and roles.

 We understand the complexities that can make it difficult to form a professional identity as a government lawyer.
 You are a lawyer and a public servant.
 Your clients are business line areas, entity heads, Ministers, the Attorney‑General and the Commonwealth.
 Your focus is both agency-specific and whole-of-government.

-The AGLS will be working to forge and strengthen the concept of your professional identity with initiatives such as:
+The AGLS is working to forge and strengthen the concept of your professional identity with initiatives such as:

 - providing guidance for new government lawyers on the expectations of the role